pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 There would be the case where the attacker solves these reduced problems to break the pairing-based cryptography.
 Since such attacks have not been discovered yet, we discuss the hardness of the discrete logarithm problems in this memo.

 The security level of pairing-friendly curves is estimated by the computational cost of the most efficient algorithm to solve the above discrete logarithm problems.
-The well-known algorithms for solving the discrete logarithm problems includes Pollard's rho algorithm {{Pollard78}}, Index Calculus {{IndexCalculus}} and so on.
+The well-known algorithms for solving the discrete logarithm problems includes Pollard's rho algorithm {{Pollard78}}, Index Calculus {{HR83}} and so on.
 In order to make index calculus algorithms more efficient, number field sieve (NFS) algorithms are utilized.

 ## Impact of the Recent Attack {#impact}